nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * There are also assertions and logging in place for error handling.

 #### Why it is implemented that way:
+* The `execute` method is essential and unique to every command class so inheritance was used.
+* Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
+* By using inheritance, new command classes can easily extend the functionality of existing ones which reducing redundancy in the code
+* Logging and assertions helps the team of developers to follow through the command execution.

 #### Alternatives considered: